 You cannot solve this issue alone so don’t be scared to go to a specialist.
 They will determine their diseases, possible infectious-diseases and anything that can cause this lack of appetite.

-If you are a guinea pig owner or if you are going to be, it can be very overwhelming.
-As everybody knows, guinea pigs are extremely sensitive pets, and they require a lot of time and attention.
+As everybody knows, guinea pigs are extremely sensitive pets.
+They require a lot of time and attention.
 There are a lot of things that can affect them and there a lot of things you need to do as their owner in order to keep them healthy and happy.

 Guinea pig owner has to spend quite a big amount of money on their food.
 But always be careful about what you feed them and how much you feed them.